theborakompanioni/azure-docs.de-de/articles/resource-group-define-dependencies.md

 <properties
-   pageTitle="Abhängigkeiten in Azure Resource Manager-Vorlagen | Microsoft Azure" description="Beschreibt, wie während der Bereitstellung festlegt wird, dass eine Ressource von einer anderen Ressource abhängt, um sicherzustellen, dass die Ressourcen in der richtigen Reihenfolge bereitgestellt werden." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Dependencies in Resource Manager templates | Microsoft Azure" description="Describes how to set one resource as dependent on another resource during deployment to ensure resources are deployed in the correct order." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"